 In older adults, pneumonia can also cause a lower than normal body temperature, confusion, and nausea and vomiting.

 Pneumonia is a serious complication.
 If left untreated, bacteria can get into the bloodstream and cause organ failure.
 This lung infection can lead to fluid accumulation in the lungs or a lung abscess.

 Other complications that may occur with the flu include inflammation of the heart, brain, and muscles.
 It can also lead to multi-organ failure.
 If you live with asthma or heart disease, the flu virus can worsen these chronic conditions.

 Don’t ignore severe symptoms that develop while battling the flu.
 See a doctor immediately if you have shortness of breath, chest pain, dizziness, vomiting, or mental confusion.

 If you don’t see a doctor within the first 48 hours of symptoms, antiviral treatment for the flu is less likely to shorten the duration or reduce the symptoms of the infection.
-However, antiviral treatment may still be given if you’re at high risk for complications.
+However, antiviral treatment may still be given if you have a high risk of complications.

 There’s no cure for the flu, so the virus must run its course.
-The symptoms do respond to over-the-counter cold and flu medications, though.
-You can take ibuprofen as directed for pain and a fever.
+Symptoms do respond to over-the-counter cold and flu medications, though.
+You can take ibuprofen (Advil, Motrin) as directed for pain and a fever.

 It’s important to get plenty of rest to strengthen your immune system and fight the virus.
-By taking care of yourself at home, you should feel better within one to two weeks.
+By taking care of yourself at home, you should feel better within 1 to 2 weeks.

 If you experience complications, your doctor may have to prescribe an antibiotic.
 This will treat a secondary infection, such as an ear infection, sinus infection, bronchitis, or pneumonia.
 You may also need a prescription cough suppressant for a severe cough.